zhouzihui2001/zhouzihui2001.github.io/README.md

 - We characterize MLLM hallucination patterns in the remote sensing field, establishing a taxonomy that categorizes 4 different hallucination types.
 - We propose an MLLM hallucinations detection suite: including **the RSHalluEval benchmark, evaluation metrics, and flexible automated hallucination detection strategies (for precision-focused and efficiency-focused scenes, respectively)**, and evaluate MLLM hallucinations in this domain.
 - We introduce **RSHalluShield**: a hallucination mitigation dataset of 30,000 QA pairs.
+- We introduce two effective **plug-and-play relief schemes** for training-free situations.
-- We fine-tune the model on the RSHalluShield dataset, resulting in a 12.33% increase in the hallucination-free rate.
+- We conduct various experiments to prove the effectiveness of the schemes in alleviating hallucinations.
 Superior performance is also achieved on downstream tasks.

 ![img](assets/hallucination_framework.png)